 The story of the Burma Army in the 1942 campaign is told elsewhere on this web site - to begin start with Preparations for War.

-Elements of the retreating Burma Army began arriving at Tamu, India during May 1942.
-All major elements had arrived by 19th May.
-The 17th Indian Division was retained at Imphal to reform with the 48th and 16th Brigades while the 63rd Brigade was centred on Kohima protecting the lines of communications and tracks from the Naga Hills.
+Elements of the retreating Burma Army began arriving at Tamu, India during May 1942, and all major elements had arrived by 19th May.
+The 17th Indian Division was retained at Imphal to reform with the 48th and 16th Indian Infantry Brigades.
+The 63rd Indian Infantry Brigade was centred on Kohima, protecting the lines of communication and tracks from the Naga Hills.
 Most units of the division spent the next three months resting and refitting from the rigours of the campaign and the retreat from Burma.
-The 1st Burma Division, "Burdiv", and its brigades were now dispersed, later to be redesignated and organised as the 39th Indian Division.
-The 1st Burma Brigade became the 106th Indian Infantry Brigade in June 1942 and with 113th (formerly the 13th) Indian Infantry Brigade came under command of the 39th Division.
-The 2nd Burma Brigade was disbanded though returned briefly to life in October 1942.
+The 1st Burma Division, "Burdiv", and its brigades were now dispersed and were later redesignated and organised as the 39th Indian Division.
+The 1st Burma Brigade became the 106th Indian Infantry Brigade in June 1942 and together with the 113th (formerly the 13th) Indian Infantry Brigade came under command of the 39th Indian Division.
+The 2nd Burma Brigade was disbanded but returned briefly to life in October 1942.

-After initial reception in India at Imphal, the majority of the personnel of the Burma Army were sent to Hoshiarpur.
-Burmese men not members of the ancillary units were given the option to return to their homes and many elected to do so.
+After initial reception in India at Imphal, the majority of the personnel of the Burma Army were sent to Hoshiarpur, in the Punjab, North West India.
+Burmese men who were not members of the ancillary units were given the option to return to their homes and many elected to do so.
 They were given three months pay, a rifle and 50 rounds of ammunition and allowed to go.
 A few were prevented from making their journeys by the rains and were re-employed in the frontier area.
-Those who remained behind in India were moved to Hoshiarpur, in the Punjab, North West India.
-In total around 10,000 Burma Army personnel were brought together at Hoshiarpur during June 1942 and all given leave before reorganisation.
-A serious administrative headache was posed by the Gurkha evacuees or whom a large proportion were the families of Burma Frontier Force personnel.
+Those who remained behind in India were moved to Hoshiarpur and in total around 10,000 Burma Army personnel were brought together here during June 1942.
+All were given leave before returning to be reorganised.
+A serious administrative headache was posed by the Gurkha evacuees of whom a large proportion were the families of Burma Frontier Force personnel.
 Medical and associated units were retained for a time in Assam before moving to Hoshiarpur.

 Reorganisation In India